 - Go to the relevant campaign's dashboard (Advertisers > Your Advertiser > Your Campaign).

-- Click Assign to Zone under the Zone Assignments table.
+- Click Assign to Zone on the top right of the Zone Assignments table.
+A list of eligible zones will appear.

 - Select a zone to which the campaign will be assigned.
 The Assignment Details page will appear.